-IA has three main properties:
+IAs have three main properties:

-1) To package current information about (real world) agents or their aggregates that are agents on higher abstraction levels
+1) To package current information about real-world agents (e.g. individual vehicles) or their aggregates (e.g. platoons);

-2) Infer (fuse) a priori knowledge and gain new knowledge on different abstraction levels

-3) Choose suitable object model (e.g. for simulation)
+2) Infer (fuse) a priori knowledge and gain new knowledge on different abstraction levels;3) Choose suitable object model depending on context, user interests and previous observations (e.g. for predicting future states).

 IA can be hierarchical, meaning that an IA may consist of other IAs.
 IAs can also be interpreted as IAs on different abstraction levels.
-This concept could be useful when modelling flexible decision support systems such as [4].
+This concept could be useful when modelling flexible decision support systems such as [8].